borgbackup/borg/docs/development.rst

   next milestone.
 - Check if there are any pending fixes for security issues.
 - Find and fix any low hanging fruit left on the issue tracker.
-- Check that Travis CI is happy.
+- Check that GitHub Actions CI is happy.
 - Update ``CHANGES.rst``, based on ``git log $PREVIOUS_RELEASE..``.
 - Check version number of upcoming release in ``CHANGES.rst``.
 - Render ``CHANGES.rst`` via ``make html`` and check for markup errors.